mfsjr/manifold-dx/README.md

    updated and the component re-renders.
 2. `createViewProps(): VP;` is the function that initializes the view properties used by the renderer.

-A simple component looks like this:
+Here is a simple example of mapping state (a property called 'message') to a component a view property called 'alertMessage'):
 ```typescript jsx
 export class Alert extends RenderPropsComponent<AlertProps, AlertViewProps, AppState> {